mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 calls overlap, then you may be wasting plenty of time recalculating the same values over and over again.
-More often than not this can be fixed easily, but just because a problem tends to have a simple solution it doesn't mean you can outright ignore it.
+More often than not this can be fixed easily, but just because a problem *probably* has a simple solution, it doesn't mean you can outright ignore it.

 A classical example of recursion that leads to plenty of wasted computations